lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    Since the trajectory dump file does not contain information about topology and elements, it is usually preferred to first write out a data file and import it directly (in the case of OVITO) or convert it to a PSF file (for VMD).
+    Since the default trajectory dump file does not contain information about topology and elements, it is usually preferred to first write out a data file and import it directly (in the case of OVITO) or convert it to a PSF file (for VMD).
 This allows the topology to be loaded before *adding* the trajectory file to it.
 When using LAMMPS--GUI, this process can be automated through the ``View in OVITO`` or ``View in VMD`` options in the ``Run`` menu.
 Afterwards only the trajectory dump needs to be added.
+Alternatively, the ``dump custom`` command can be combined with ``dump`` command to include element names in the dump file and simplify visualization.